KerryLuo/protein-structure-prediction/README.md

 ### 4. Evaluation
 - **Metric**:
   - Calculates **Root Mean Square Deviation (RMSD)** between the predicted and true Cα trace.
+  - RMSD is commonly used in protein structure prediction, as it measures the difference in the prediction and the actual based on Euclidean distance.
 - **Visualization**:
   - Generates a 3D plot comparing the predicted trace against the actual structure, allowing visual inspection of prediction accuracy.